colarosa/hubspot-conversion-tracking/README.md

 ## 🚀 Installation

+1. Make sure GTM is installed on your hubSpot site.
-1. Copy and paste the script below in to a custom HTML tag, fire it on all pages.
+2. Copy and paste the script below in to a custom HTML tag, fire it on all pages.
-2. Create a event trigger in GTM and give it a value of hubspot_form_submit
+3. Create a event trigger in GTM and give it a value of hubspot_form_submit
-3. Fire your conversion tracking taging using this event trigger.
+4. Fire your conversion tracking taging using this event trigger.

    ```html